 They should also actually either teach you the skills you need or prove you already know them.
 It’s no good to wield your computer science certificate on your resume to land a job interview, then fail to answer their questions due to a fundamental lack of comprehension.

 Especially where some certificates can be very expensive and time-consuming to achieve, you want to make sure they will do the one thing you need them to do: certify you have the computer science understanding and skills needed.

-Half the battle is picking the right certificate in computer science for you, but the next half is actually doing it.
+Half the battle is picking the right certificate in computer science for you, but the next half is completing the work.
 It doesn’t matter if it’s your ideal certificate if you can’t actually complete it.
 There are two things you should do that could help.

-Both internal and external sources of drive will be necessary to get this done.
-If you can plan ahead and both pick out a course that aligns to your learning and working style and identify a couple of motivational tricks you can use, the easier it’ll be to actually complete the certificate in computer science that’s going to land you your dream programming job.
+Both internal and external sources of motiviation will be necessary to get this done.
+If you can plan ahead and both pick out a course that aligns with your learning and working style and identify a couple of motivational tricks you can use, the easier it’ll be to complete the certificate in computer science that’s going to land you your dream programming job.

 If you’re finding that despite all your hard work in picking out the right computer science certificate to aim for, it’s still tough to make it through, you can pause and try something else.
 Most places that offer computer science certificates are at-will completion, so you do them at your own pace.
 When you start to struggle, see if you can find a shorter, perhaps cheaper or even free course and certificate to get.
 The smaller, quicker win might help you brush up on skills, and it’ll motivate you to keep going.